Manu’s Menu

 You can lower it slightly, but keep in mind that sugar helps the jam set and preserve.
 Too little can affect texture and shelf life.

-Is pectin necessary for this easy blueberry recipe?
+Is pectin necessary for this easy blueberry jam recipe?

 Extra Help from the Kitchen

-Mash the Fruit Lightly – Break some of the blueberries with a fork before cooking.
-It helps release juices while keeping a few whole berries for texture.
+Mash the Fruit Lightly – Gently crush some of the blueberries with a fork or potato masher before cooking.
+This releases their juices while leaving a few whole berries for texture.

 Check the Set After Cooling – If the jam feels too soft the next day, reheat gently with a teaspoon of lemon juice to firm it up.